 To guarantee the quality of the education of our Master's programmes in Communication, you will have to meet all entry requirements.
-If you don't fit the profile entirely, you are still welcome to apply.
-When you have the right undergraduate qualifications (academic level and background) but a lack of knowledge and experience in the required areas, it is plausible you will be conditionally admitted based on completing a pre-Master's programme or online crash course first.
+When you have the right undergraduate qualifications (academic level and background) but a lack of knowledge and experience in the required areas, the Admissions Board may consider conditionally admitting you, based on completing a pre-Master's programme or online crash course first.
 If they do, you will receive an invitation for the pre-Master.

 If you are conditionally admitted, that means you have to complete a pre-Master's programme or online course prior to your (Research) Master’s.
 On this page you will find the different options for remedy coursework.

 Important: Students with a Bachelor’s degree obtained at a university of applied sciences (HBO) or equivalent cannot be admitted to the (pre-) Master’s.
 They can opt for the short-track Bachelor's programme, read more information about this below.

 The pre-Master's programme includes a maximum of 30 EC and takes one semester to complete.
 An academic year at University of Amsterdam is divided in two semesters: semester I (Sept-Jan) and semester II (Feb-Aug).
 After completion of your pre-Master's programme, the earliest official start of the Master’s programme is the next semester.